youssriaboelseod/scratchpad/README.md

 A simple, professional plaintext editor.
 Tailored for users who prioritize a simple, efficient, distraction-free editor.
 It is also heavily customizable, so you can personalize it to your liking.

 Made for Windows 10/11.

 Linux is likely supported but has not been tested.
+Linux binaries will not be released officially, so you will need to compile from source yourself to obtain a linux executable.

 ## Screenshots